EUROPE MARKETS: European Stocks Inch Down, Led By Banco Popular Español's Dive

 European stocks edged down Monday, as investors focused on an upcoming European Central Bank meeting and the political repercussions of London's latest terror attack.

 Shares in Banco Popular Español SA (POP.MC) helped lead the way lower.
-The drop built on last week's dive, which came on news the Spanish bank may not find a buyer and may have to be wound down.
+The stock's plunge built on last week's dive, which came on news the Spanish bank may not find a buyer and may have to be wound down.

 There has been no shortage of analysts recommending (http://www.marketwatch.com/story/european-equities-a-buy-but-trump-policy-inaction-a-risk-eaton-vance-2017-05-03) that investors buy European equities this year as the region's economy and earnings prospects improve, giving the Stoxx 600 a year-to-date gain of 8.4%.